PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 reconciliations as their own semantic family.
 Characterize the complete chain and successor order before migration; do not mix it with earlier late/static shape observations.
 Never create, update, or reopen a pull request.

+## Primary final SiNet reconciliation characterization

+The six final SiNet repair/reconciliation pairs have been characterized as one ordered family: late residual, pre-add fanout, dual resize, shared post, deep-skip tail, and concat-resize.
+Each selected result has the same complete two-counter schema, a dedicated positive mutation guard, a `model_ir` owner argument, and no consumer.

+The new contract fixes repair order, result order, zero defaults, `include_mutation_count=True`, and absence of loads.
+Its strict expected failure requires six `shape_reconciliation.primary.final_sinet_*` records and does not include earlier late/static shape observations.

+Validation completed sequentially under core-only `uv`: the dedicated test is `1 passed, 1 xfailed in 0.16s`, and targeted Ruff, bytecode compilation, and whitespace checks pass.
+No production source changed.

+Commit and push before replacing only these six guarded assignments and removing their defaults.
+Update the parameterized SiNet terminal and architecture contracts plus the bounded-store inventory, then validate, document, commit, and push.
+Never create, update, or reopen a pull request.